zazzyzeph/node-frontend/README.md

 [Install the LiveReload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en "LiveReload")

-Once installed, there will be a circle icon placed in the top right of the browser, which will inject the script into the current page.
+Once installed, there will be a circle icon placed in the top right of the browser, which will inject the script into the current page when clicked.
 You can click it again to remove it.